vpbrendel/iLoci_Lai2020/work/README_refr-genome-summary.md

 You will want to adjust the `--numprocs` parameter based on the number of available processors on your computer, as processing multiple genomes in parallel will complete the task more quickly.
-However, the mammalian genomes each take on the order of 30 minutes, so that's about the best runtime that can be expected.
+However, the mammalian genomes each take on the order of 30 minutes, so that is about the best runtime that can be expected.

 ## Output data